The Neighbors: Income

 The Neighbors: Occupations

-clerical, assistant, and tech support occupations, with 21.3% of the residents employed.
+executive, management, and professional occupations, with 22.5% of the residents employed.

 Other residents here are employed in manufacturing and laborer occupations

 (18.8%), and 18.1% in clerical, assistant, and tech support occupations.

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves,

 Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily